bradtraversy/devconnector_2.0/README.md

 - [ProfileExperience.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/components/profile/ProfileExperience.js)

 If you're updating your project you will now be able to uninstall **react-moment** and **moment** as project dependencies.

+## React Router V6 🧭

+Since the course was released [React Router](https://reactrouter.com) has been updated to version 6 which includes some breaking changes.
+You can see the official migration guide from version 5 [ here ](https://reactrouter.com/docs/en/v6/upgrading/v5).

+### To summarize the changes to the course code

+Instead of a `<Switch />` we now use a `<Routes />` component.

+The `<Route />` component no longer receives a **_component_** prop, instead we pass a **_element_** prop which should be a React element i.e. JSX.
+Routing is also now relative to the component.

+For redirection and Private routing we can no longer use `<Redirect />`, we now have available a `<Navigate />` component.

+We no longer have access to the **_match_** and **_history_** objects in our component props.
+Instead of the match object for routing parameters we can use the [**useParams**](https://reactrouter.com/docs/en/v6/api#useparams) hook, and in place of using the history object to _push_ onto the router we can use the [**useNavigate**](https://reactrouter.com/docs/en/v6/api#usenavigate) hook.

+The above changes do actually clean up the routing considerably with all application routing in one place in [App.js](client/src/App.js).
+Our [PrivateRoute](client/src/components/routing/PrivateRoute.js) is a good deal simpler now and no longer needs to use a render prop.

+With moving all of the routing to App.js this did affect the styling as all routes needed to be inside the original `<section className="container">`.
+To solve this each page component in App.js (any child of a `<Route />`) gets wrapped in it's own `<section className="container">`, So we no longer need that in App.js.
+In most cases this just replaces the outer `<Fragment />` in the component.

+The styling also affected the [ `<Alert />` ](client/src/components/layout/Alert.js) component as this will show in addition to other page components adding it's own `<section>` would mean extra content shift when the alerts show.
+To solve this the alerts have been given their own styling so they are `position: fixed;` and we get no content shift, which additionally makes for a smoother UI with the alerts popping up in the top right of the screen.

 ---